cognimatic/pr37/web/modules/contrib/editoria11y/README.md

    running; put spellcheck behind a button and few users remember to run it!
 1. It focuses exclusively on straightforward issues a content author can easily understand and easily fix.
-Comprehensive testing should be a key part of site creation, but if a tool is going to run automatically, it will drive an author bonkers if it is constantly alerting on code they do not understand and cannot fix.
+Comprehensive testing should be a key part of site creation, but if a tool is going to run automatically, it will do more harm than good if it is constantly alerting on code they do not understand and cannot fix.
 1. It runs in context.
 Views, Layout Builder, Paragraphs and all the other modules Drupal uses to assemble a page means that tools that run inside